Unified genus-1 potential and a parametric perturbative/nonperturbative relation

-Depending on the minimum in question, either the real or the complex instantons govern the large order behaviour around that minimum.
-For both cases, we compared the perturbative expansion coefficients for the ground state, which we obtained from Bender-Wu Mathematica package with the leading order predictions and the fluctuation terms.
-We showed how the inclusion of the fluctutation terms has improved the ratio between these distinct approaches.
-However, we would like to emphasize that the improvement due to the inclusion of the fluctutation terms is more remarkable for the complex instantons.
+Depending on the minimum in question, either the real or the complex instantons govern the large-order behavior around that minimum.
+For both cases, we compared the perturbative expansion coefficients for the ground state, which we obtained from the Bender-Wu \textit{Mathematica} package with the leading order predictions and the fluctuation terms.
+We showed how including the fluctuation terms has improved the ratio between these distinct approaches.
+However, we emphasize that the improvement due to the fluctuation terms is more remarkable for the complex instantons.
 Due to the nontrivial phase of the complex instanton action, the leading expansion exhibits significant deviations from the actual one.
 After we include only a few correction terms, the agreement becomes considerable.
-Our results constitute the first example on the inclusion of fluctuation terms for the complex instantons. }
+Our results constitute the first example of the inclusion of fluctuation terms for the complex instantons. }